Diphenhydramine/ phenylephrine chewable tablets

 - Use diphenhydramine/phenylephrine chewable tablets with caution in the ELDERLY because they may be more sensitive to its effects.

-- Diphenhydramine/phenylephrine chewable tablets is not recommended for use in NEWBORNS.
+- Diphenhydramine/phenylephrine chewable tablets are not recommended for use in NEWBORNS.
 Safety and effectiveness have not been confirmed.

 - Different products may have different dosing instructions for CHILDREN on the package labeling.
 Follow the dosing instructions provided on the package labeling or by your doctor.
 If you are unsure of what dose to give a child, check with your doctor.